UNAIDS chief says behavior of ex-staffer was 'unacceptable'

 Brostrom was dismissed by UNAIDS in 2019, following an AP story that revealed she herself was being investigated for financial and sexual misconduct before she leveled the sexual harassment charges against her superior, Loures.

-The internal email appears to be the first time UNAIDS has acknowledged wrongdoing by a senior staffer, although it did not identify Loures by name.
-In a statement on Monday, UNAIDS spokeswoman Sophie Barton-Knott said matters concerning investigations and disciplinary hearings are confidential.
+The internal email appears to be the first time UNAIDS has acknowledged wrongdoing by a senior staffer, although it didn’t identify Loures by name.
+UNAIDS spokesperson Sophie Barton-Knott said in a statement on Monday that matters concerning investigations and disciplinary hearings are confidential.

 The misconduct accusations rocked UNAIDS’ leadership, prompted Sweden to announce it would suspend funding until a new leader was in place, and was a major distraction for an agency at the center of multibillion-dollar, taxpayer-funded efforts to end the AIDS epidemic by 2030.